How does this company make money?

 Who depends on this company?

-Hospital physicians relying on UpToDate clinical decision support during patient care would face increased malpractice exposure from outdated protocols.
-Accounting firms using CCH tax software would file incorrect returns when tax code changes are not reflected in the database.
-Corporate compliance officers using CT Corporation services would miss regulatory filing deadlines across multiple state jurisdictions.
+Hospital physicians using UpToDate during patient care would face higher malpractice exposure if the guidance fell out of date and they had no equivalent replacement.
+Accounting firms using CCH tax software would file incorrect returns if tax code changes were not reflected in the tool.
+Corporate compliance officers using CT Corporation services would miss mandatory regulatory filing deadlines across multiple states.

 How does this company scale?